nimarasekh/ACT-WiSe25/README.md

-# Applied Category Theory Seminar
-# WiSe 2025 Uni Greifswald
+# Applied Category Theory Seminar <br> WiSe 2025 Uni Greifswald

 This is teaching material for the course "Kategorientheorie in den Naturwissenschaften" (Category Theory in the Natural Sciences).